sigstore/fulcio/README.md

 Fulcio is a *work in progress*.
 There's working code and a running instance and a plan, but you should not attempt to try to actually use it for anything.

-The fulcio root cert is currently:
+The fulcio root cert running on our public instance (https://fulcio.sigstore.dev) is currently:

 ```
 -----BEGIN CERTIFICATE-----